tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 date: 2020-08-04
 ---

+*EDITOR: For TensorBase, there are many changes from m0.
+What remains unchanged is the original intention of TensorBase to service all the people and business in this era!*

 Today, I am pleased to announce the milestone 0 of [TensorBase](https://github.com/tensorbase/tensorbase) (called Base for short as following).

 Base is a modern engineering effort for building a high performance and cost-effective bigdata analytics infrastructure in an open source culture.